robgridley/pace-api/README.md

 ## Transactions

 You can wrap your operations in a database transaction so that all calls may be rolled back in the event of an error.
-Using transactions has the added benefit of delaying any event handlers until all of your API calls are complete.
+Using transactions has the added benefit of deferring any event handlers until all of your API calls are complete.

 Note: The transaction service was introduced in Pace 29.0-1704.